ROHHAD Studies

 ROHHAD Wearable Technology Study

-At the Center for Autonomic Medicine in Pediatrics, we continually strive to provide the best possible care, and produce the best possible outcomes, for all of our patients.
+At the Center for Autonomic Medicine in Pediatrics, we continually strive to provide the best possible care and produce the best possible outcomes for all our patients.
 In the ever-advancing field of technology, incredible devices are being made with the potential to revolutionize how we monitor and collect data on our patients.
 Such devices allow for precise and continuous cardiac, respiratory, activity, and sleep monitoring while patients are in their own homes.
-This study will validate this technology for use in ROHHAD patients.
+This study will validate this technology for use in patients with ROHHAD.
 This is a first step toward better understanding how ROHHAD affects patients at home or during everyday activities.
-The study will establish biomarkers, or indications of normal or abnormal processes taking place in the body, while at home.
-Ultimately, this will help us advance knowledge to advance care and treatment of ROHHAD patients.
+The study will help us establish biomarkers and indications of normal and/or abnormal processes taking place in the body by expanding monitoring to the home setting.
+Ultimately, this will help us advance knowledge to improve care and treatment of individuals with ROHHAD.

 Click here to read more about our Wearable Technology Project